 Lee Patterson has been programming since the 1980s.
 He started his career in video games and worked at places like Electronic Arts Canada, and with designers like Chris Taylor.
-Since then he has gone on to writing business software with companies like Mayo, IBM and WEX.
-Lee mainly writes code in Java, C/C++, PHP and loves geeking out writing Assembly for his Radio Shack TRS-80 Color Computer 3 from 1986.
-He also loves tinkering on robotic projects with his Raspberry PI and Arduino.
+Since then he has gone on to writting business software with companies like Mayo, IBM and WEX.
+Lee mainly writes code in Java, C/C++, PHP and loves geeking out writting Assembly for his Radio Shack TRS-80 Color Computer 3 from 1986.

 Tog vs Dino is a remake of a 1980s handheld game.
 Originally released in 2013, I am working on rereleasing it to work on modern hardware.
 Written in Objective-C and utilizes Cocos2D.